yashjha123/ScamWebsiteDetection/README.md

 1) Using URL_to_words to convert the URL into words for classifier encoding
 2) Using the dp code to get deletions, additions, etc. For eg. Microsoftonline and Microsoft

+## TODO List
+- [ ] Getting the Top-50 list with Alexa for MED
+- [ ] Getting the dataset (Phishing List)
+- [ ] Comibining the snippets together
+- [ ] Converting to input features of Random Forest Classifier

 ## Datasets
 1) [Phishing site links, OpenPhish](https://openphish.com/feed.txt)
 2) [Phishing site links, PhishTank](https://www.phishtank.com/developer_info.php)